dcabrejas/devdocs/extensions/amazon-sales/index.md

 -  **Magento Web Account**: You should have a Magento web account, which is used to create and track an API key.

--  **API Key**: Get a Amazon Sales Channel API key through your Magento web account.
+-  **API Key**: Get an Amazon Sales Channel API key through your Magento web account.
 The following instructions include these steps.

 ## Get the Amazon Sales Channel extension